20 Ancient Greek Flower Myths

 The Greek name for lotus is λωτός-lotos.

-In Greek mythology the lotus-eaters (λωτοφάγοι, lotofagi), were a race of people living on an island dominated by the Lotus tree, the lotus fruits and flowers were the primary food of the island and were a narcotic, causing the inhabitants to sleep in peaceful apathy.
+The lotus fruits and flowers were the primary food of the island and were a narcotic, causing the inhabitants to sleep in peaceful apathy.

 Herodotus, the fifth century BC Greek historian, was convinced that the lotus-eaters were not a myth but reality and existed in his day, on an island off the coast of Libya.

-Odysseus, once they had dropped anchor, at this mysterious island, sent some of his men to look for supplies, and to check out the locals.
+Odysseus once they had dropped anchor at this mysterious island sent some of his men to look for supplies and to check out the locals.

-The locals, being of a generous and laid back nature, at once, on meeting these strangers, offered them lotus flowers, which the sailors happily accepted, ten minutes later, they had not a care in the world.
+The locals, being of a generous and laid back nature, at once, upon meeting these strangers, offered them lotus flowers which the sailors happily accepted.

-Time passed, Odysseus became increasingly worried about his men and dispatched another group of men, to see what was going on with the first group, time, again, passed and Odysseus thought to himself ‘if you want a job doing properly, do it yourself!’ and set out to find his men.
+Time passed, Odysseus became increasingly worried about his men and dispatched another group of men to see what was going on.

-He came across them chilling with the natives, at once he realized what had happened, and refusing the native’s offer of these magical, intoxicating lotus flowers, rounded up his men, and herded them back to the ship.
+Refusing the native’s offer of these magical, intoxicating lotus flowers, he rounded up his men and herded them back to the ship.

 13. Narcissus